soponkntg/JavaDataStructure/README.md

 # JavaDataStructure
-My learning about data structure in Java lanhuage.
+My learning about data structure in Java language.